linx-software/linx-oauth2-token-service/README.md

 Each of these sub-services have been designed to handle separate related functionality.
 This was done so for both maintenance and security.

 The idea here is that these sub-services can be further isolated and deployed to different servers, limiting the risk of complete breach.
-By separating the encryption keys and api keys, this adds a further layer of security, even though any encryption uses runtime values that only the user possesses.
+By separating the encryption keys and API keys, this adds a further layer of security, even though any encryption uses runtime values that only the user possesses.

 The ‘Public API’ is responsible for retrieving the different credentials from the separate data persistence layers and using this to decrypt the relevant tokens.

-By ‘isolating’ the services into functional groups and separating data persistence layer, these services can be maintained and extended with much more ease as well as allowing greater control in terms of access restriction on the ‘Public API’ layer.
+By isolating the services into functional groups and separating data persistence layers, these services can be maintained and extended with much more ease.
+The isolation provides added control in terms of restricting access from the external world by buffering the systems with the ‘Public API’ layer.

+For more technical details of the service architecture and design, take a look at the [wiki]().

 ---

 ## Installation

-The below steps decscribe how to host this Solution on your own Linx cloud server environment.
+The below steps describe how to host this Solution on your own Linx cloud server environment.

 ### Linx installation
 1. Register for a Linx Designer license and download [here](https://linx.software/get-started-and-download-linx-a-low-code-platform-for-developers/).